marktellez/marktellez/README.md

 * ✍🏼 I have always been in love with writing and teaching
 * ✉️ You can contact me at mark@devmentor.live

 ## Want to see how I can help you and your business goals?
-Check out my website: [aipaired]
+[Check out my website](https://devmentor.live/hire)

 I am available for hire to supercharge your development team with all my years of experience in web devleopment.